Skin care

 • Consult with one of our practitioners about an appropriate melasma pigmentation treatment for your skin.

-Melasma skin pigmentation treatment options at Victorian Cosmetic Institute
+Melasma skin pigmentation treatment at Victorian Cosmetic Institute

-When you’re looking for treatment options for your skin pigmentation, we suggest you consult with a trained cosmetic practitioner.
-Misdiagnosis or going down the wrong treatment path could make your melasma worse.
+When you’re looking for treatment options for your skin pigmentation, we suggest you consult with a trained practitioner.

 Find out more about our melasma hormonal pigmentation treatments here

-To find out how our package can help your facial skin pigmentation call us on 1300 863 824.
+To schedule a consultation to discuss your facial skin pigmentation call us on 1300 863 824.

-Melasma skin pigmentation treatment options if you are pregnant or breastfeeding
+Melasma skin pigmentation treatment when pregnant or breastfeeding

-While we can treat hormonal skin pigmentation that have been caused by your pregnancy, the treatments above aren’t suitable if you’re pregnant or breastfeeding.
+While we can treat hormonal skin pigmentation that has been caused by your pregnancy, the treatments aren’t suitable if you’re pregnant or breastfeeding.
+Skin care with the appropriate active ingredients is recommended whilst pregnant or breastfeeding.